-- 3) The Health Plan may refer to Memo QI-1715/CCS-1703 for further information. - C. Rebate Unit: The number of units (based on Unit Type) of the 11- digit NDC dispensed during the period covered.
-For pharmacy claims on the NCPDP form, this is often the same as the NCPDP unit.
+- 3) The Health Plan may refer to Memo QI-1715/CCS-1703 for further information. - D. Rebate Unit: The number of units (based on Unit Type) of the 11- digit NDC dispensed during the period covered.
+For pharmacy claims on the NCPDP form, this is often the same as the NCPDP unit. - E. Aged, Blind, Disabled (ABD) and Family and Children and Expansion (FCE): Groupings used for the Annual Drug Rebate Summary file based on capitation rate code.
+Refer to "ABD-FCE Cross-walk.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder.

-- D. Aged, Blind, Disabled (ABD) and Family and Children and Expansion (FCE): Groupings used for the Annual Drug Rebate Summary file based on capitation rate code.
-Refer to "ABD-FCE Cross-walk.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder. - E. Pharmacy Benefits Manager (PBM): the thirdparty administrator of prescription drug programs
+F. Pharmacy Benefits Manager (PBM): the thirdparty administrator of prescription drug programs

-- A. This report is organized into three sections: - 1) Section 1: Medicaid Drug Rebate Program - 2) Section 2: Assessment of Methodsused to pull drug extracts - 3) Section 3: Annual Drug Rebate Summary - B. In Section 1: Medicaid Drug Rebate Program the Health Plan shall provide a monthly extract containing claims data on all covered outpatient drugs prescribed during the reporting period eligible for a refund under the CMS Medicaid Drug Rebate Program, excluding drugs subject to discount under the 340B drug pricing program. - The Health Plan shall provide the data elements described in "PDR_MLDF_DataFormat.xlsx." file in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder. - 2) The Health Plan shall complete the data extract file in the report template. - 3) The Health Plan shall ensure this extract excludes all drugsthat are subject to discounts under the 340B drug pricing program. - 4) The Health Plan shall ensure that units reported
+A. This report is organized into three sections.

+- B. In Section 1: Medicaid Drug Rebate Program the Health Plan shall provide a monthly extract containing claims data on all covered outpatient drugs prescribed during the reporting period eligible for a refund under the CMS Medicaid Drug Rebate Program, excluding drugs subject to discount under the 340B drug pricing program. - The Health Plan shall provide the data elements described in "PDR_MLDF_DataFormat.xlsx." file in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder. - 2) The Health Plan shall complete the data extract file in the report template. - The Health Plan shall ensure this extract excludes all drugsthat are subject to discounts under the 340B drug pricing program. - 4) The Health Plan shall ensure that units reported (num_of_units) for each drug is converted into the appropriate Rebate Units as required by this report. - C. In Section 2: Assessment of Methods used to pull drug extracts the Health Plans shall provide a quarterly attestation of the methods used to extract the data in Section 1.
+These methods include: - 1) Did the Health Plan exclude 340B drugs from the extracts based on the list of covered entities published by HRSA or the 340B flag populated by contracted pharmacies?

-- (num_of_units) for each drug is converted into the appropriate Rebate Units as required by this report. - C. In Section 2: Assessment of Methods used to pull drug extracts the Health Plans shall provide a quarterly attestation of the methods used to extract the data in Section 1.
-These methods include: - 1) Did the Health Plan exclude 340B drugs from the extracts based on the list of covered entities published by HRSA or the 340B flag populated by contracted pharmacies? - 2) Did the Health Plan ensure the units provided in the extract are the appropriate Rebate Units as defined for this report? - D. In Section 3: Annual Drug Rebate Summary the Health Plan shall provide an annual summary of all actual drug rebates received by two Rate Code Groups: ABD and FCE.
+- 2) Did the Health Plan ensure the units provided in the extract are the appropriate Rebate Units as defined for this report? - D. In Section 3: Annual Drug Rebate Summary the Health Plan shall provide an annual summary of all actual drug rebates received by two Rate Code Groups: ABD and FCE.
 The Health Plan shall not include any anticipated drug rebates in these totals. - E. In Section 4: Health Plan PBM Contracts the Health Plan shall provide DHS with additional information on the cost structure of their Pharmacy Benefits Manager contract.

-- A. DHS shall use the following KPIs to evaluate Health Plan performance. - 1) Number of 340B drugs present in the Medicaid Drug Rebate Program extract. - 2) The Health Plan attested to excluding 340B drugs based on the list of covered entities published by HRSA or flagged by contracted pharmacies.

-3) The Health Plan attested to ensuring the units provided in the extract are the appropriate Rebate Units.
+- A. DHS shall use the following KPIs to evaluate Health Plan performance. - 1) Number of 340B drugs present in the Medicaid Drug Rebate Program extract. - 2) The Health Plan attested to excluding 340B drugs based on the list of covered entities published by HRSA or flagged by contracted pharmacies. - 3) The Health Plan attested to ensuring the units provided in the extract are the appropriate Rebate Units.